 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-I also have a constituent here in the House, Jaypatee Akeeagok, my older brother, and welcome to the House.
-My cousin, Rebecca Killiktee, also here for the translator program, welcome.
+I also have a constituent here in the House, Jaypatee Akeeagok, my older brother, and I welcome you to the House.
+My cousin, Rebecca Killiktee, is also here for the translator program.
+Welcome.
 Thank you, Mr. Speaker.